PepsyYt/Inter-School-Collaboration-Platform/Readme.md

 - **Headers** and **lists** make the content more readable and well-structured for a markdown file.
 - Each section is separated by a horizontal line (`---`) to enhance clarity.

-You can directly paste this into your `README.md`!